zeferinopanyvino/ml-foliar-tree-disease/README.md

 This project is intented to take a shot at a Kaggle competition about foliar diseases on apple trees.
 Parapraph of project description
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The idea of the project was to take a first glance of CNN in classification models. se instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites